Niacin (NYE-a-sin), Simvastatin (sim-va-STAT-in)

 - Do not drink alcohol or hot beverages or eat spicy foods at the same time that you take this medicine.
 These items together with the medicine may cause you to feel warm or flushed.

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you have kidney disease, diabetes, thyroid problems, gout, a history of muscle pain or weakness, or a history of liver disease.
-Tell your doctor if you drink alcohol regularly.
+- Make sure your doctor knows if you have kidney disease, diabetes, gout, thyroid problems, or muscle pain or weakness.
+Tell your doctor if you have a history of liver disease or if you drink alcohol regularly.

-- Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness, especially if it is accompanied by unusual tiredness or fever.
-These may be symptoms of a muscle condition called rhabdomyolysis, which can lead to serious kidney problems.
+- Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness.
+These may be symptoms of a serious muscle problem called myopathy.

 Possible Side Effects While Using This Medicine